metro-mpi/verilator/docs/guide/exe_verilator.rst

 .. option:: --private

-   Rarely needed.
    Opposite of :vlopt:`--public`.
 This is the default; this option exists for backwards compatibility.

 .. option:: --prof-c